GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

     (10 rows)

 ```
-3. You may also project the <code spellcheck="false">description</code> column to be able to read the text of the matching rows whose descriptions were semantically similar.
+3. You may also project the <code spellcheck="false">cases</code> column to be able to read the text of the matching rows whose opinions were semantically similar.
 For example, this query returns the best match:

     ```sql
     SELECT